MurrellGroup/SeededAlignment.jl/README.md

 ```julia
 seed_chain_align(seq1, seq2)
 ```
 and makes no assumptions about the two sequences.
-On the other hand if we have a reference sequence with intact readingframe we have to specify this to the method.
+On the other hand if we have a reference sequence with intact reading frame we have to specify this to the method.
 This is done by calling the other wrapper which looks like
 ```julia
 seed_chain_align(ref=ref_seq, query=non_ref_seq)
 ```
-the main difference between the results of two methods is that the latter prefers codon indels relative to reference readingframe over indels which shift the readingframe.
+the main difference between the results of two methods is that the latter prefers codon indels relative to reference reading frame over indels which shift the reading frame.

 **Note:** that the nw_align wrappers are the same as seed_chain_align.
 Hence in all of the following examples seed_chain_align can be replaced with nw_align without any issues.

-If we want to align two sequnces without assuming intact readingframe we simply supply them as positional arguments.
+If we want to align two sequnces without assuming intact reading frame we simply supply them as positional arguments.

 ```julia
 using SeededAlignment